Graph decomposition and parity: Counting copies

 \end{theorem} \begin{proof} Now that we have the proper definitions, the proof is short.
 As usual, we count the number of copies of $A$ by finding the product of copies of its components, then subtract the overcount.
 The ``overcounted" graphs are those in which at least two $G_i$ intersect with each other, i.e. those corresponding to a non-$\mathbf{0}$ partition.

+We also need to be careful about the possibility of intersecting components being isomorphic to a third component.
+For instance, returning to our initial $C_3 \sqcup C_4$ example, if we let $A$ be the three-component graph $C_3 \sqcup C_4 \sqcup H_1$, one of the gluings in $H_{\{1,2\} \{3\}}$ is $H_1 \sqcup H_1$.
+This gluing should be counted twice because there are two choices for which component is generated by $C_3 \sqcup C_4$.
 Therefore we have the first line of the equation.

 To see why the second line is true, simply apply the first equation to each $N(\sqcup_{S \in \pi} H_{S})$ term individually.
 Now the relevant partitions are those of which $\pi$ is a refinement, and the decompositions are not into $G_i$ but instead $H_S$. \end{proof}